surenjanath/YTS_Movie_Webscraper/README.md

 2. Install the required Python libraries by running `pip install aiohttp sqlalchemy request`.

-3. Run the script by executing `python yts_movie_scraper.py`.
+3. Run the script by executing `python YTS_Movie Webscraper.py`.
 Make sure to set up the working directory and database location as needed.

 4. The script will fetch movie data from the YTS website, process it, and store it in a SQLite database.